top of page

 Frisian territories/counties ca. AD 900

 The natural landscape was just as tumultuous as were politics then.
-Herewyret, Wyscwyrd and Werfhem were small villages at the very edge of land in the pagus ‘territory’ called Hunsingo in the present-day province of Groningen.
-It’s the coastal zone between the estuaries of the River Lauwers and the River Ems.
-Even more precise, the area between the River Hunze and the (former) River Fivel.
-Pagus Hunsingo owes its name to the River Hunze, flowing out in the Wadden Sea at the present-day village of Pieterburen.
+Herewyret, Wyscwyrd, and Werfhem were small villages at the very edge of the land in the pagus 'territory' called Hunsingo in the present-day province of Groningen.
+It is the coastal zone between the estuaries of the River Lauwers and the River Ems.
+Even more precisely, the area between the River Hunze and the (former) River Fivel.
+Pagus Hunsingo owes its name to the River Hunze, flowing out into the Wadden Sea at the present-day village of Pieterburen.
 Pagus Fivelingo, east of Hunsingo, owes its name to the River Fivel that flowed via the present-day village of Westeremden to the River Ems.

-Much of the coastal brim of Frisia consisted of vast salt marshes.
-Clay soils that were flooded by the sea regularly.
-An area that was intersected with numerous meandering sea creeks, estuaries, rivulets, countless inlets, bays and small rivers carrying sweet water from peaty inlands to the sea.
-The flat land was regularly flooded since big dikes didn’t exist yet around the year 800.
-The construction of more ‘heavy’ dikes would take almost another two centuries.
+Much of the coastal brim of Frisia consisted of vast salt marshes and clay soils that were flooded by the sea regularly.
+An area that was intersected with numerous meandering sea creeks, estuaries, rivulets, countless inlets, bays, and small rivers carrying fresh water from peaty inlands to the sea.
+The flat land was regularly flooded since big dykes did not exist yet around the year 800.
+The construction of more heavy, fat dykes would take almost another two centuries.
 Thus, imagine flat, wet, treeless grasslands filled with mainly white sheep and small brown cows.

 Save me, O God,